eliasmattern/PsyTestPro/README.md

 You can always press `Play next task` to start the next task without waiting for the timer to run out.

-If a task takes longer than expected and another task should have started already it will be executed asoon as the previous task ends.
+If a task takes longer than expected and another task should have already started, it will be executed as soon as the previous task is finished.

 ## :nut_and_bolt: Configure Teststarter